ten-eleven/xenon/docs/api/component/is-not-visible.md

 # isNotVisible(timeout:number=5000)
 Waits until component is not visible.
-The test will continue to retry until not visible or until the timeout.
+The test will continue to retry until component is not visible or until the timeout.
+Test fails if passes the timeout. `isNotVisible` would be true if the element exists in the DOM but not visible to the user.

 ```typescript